 CoreOS is the CoreOS Linux distribution company and a major contributor to the Kubernetes project.
 Tectonic, a Kubernetes company, and the Quay container registry are part of its trade offer.
 It also sells CoreOS subscriptions and training.

-Established by the UC Berkeley team of Apache Spark, Databricks provides a unified analytics platform based on Spark’s open source platform.
+Established by the UC Berkeley team of Apache Spark, Databricks provides a unified analytics platform based on Spark’s open-source platform.
 Its solution includes Viacom’s customer retention application, Shell inventory management, HP predictive maintenance, Hotels.com’s recommendation engine, and hundreds of other companies’ real-time analytics.
-The company continues to manage Spark project, one of open source community’s most active.
+It continues to manage the Spark project, one of open source community’s most active.

-Elastic became popular last year with a successful IPO.
+Elastic became famous last year with a successful IPO.
 It has a unique search engine used by people like Uber, Tinder, and Netflix.
 Elasticsearch is a search engine for RESTful.
 Users can search their data and build on Elasticsearch.
-Elastic’s offer, collectively known as Elastic Stack, includes Kibana (a data display tool), Beats, a set of shipping plugins for transferring data to Elasticsearch, and Logstash (an open source pipeline for performing ETL operations on data from various sources and transferring this data to a user’s repository).
+Elastic’s offer, collectively known as Elastic Stack, includes Kibana (a data display tool), Beats, a set of shipping plugins for transferring data to Elasticsearch, and Logstash (an open-source pipeline for performing ETL operations on data from various sources and transporting this data to a user’s repository).

 Mesosphere offers DC / OS, an infrastructure management system based on Apache Mesos’ open source software, as a part of the trends towards containers and infrastructure as code.
-Essentially, a whole data center or cloud environment is treated as a single supercomputer.
-In 2016, Mesosphere has named it a “cool vendor” for the cloud infrastructure, including Verizon, UK, NBC Universal, Bloomberg, Yelp and Yammer.
+Mostly, a whole data center or cloud environment is treated as a single supercomputer.
+In 2016, Mesosphere named it a “cool vendor” for the cloud infrastructure, including Verizon, UK, NBC Universal, Bloomberg, Yelp and Yammer.

-As a customer experience management start-up, Medallia helps companies increase customer satisfaction and loyalty.
+As a customer experience management startup, Medallia helps companies increase customer satisfaction and loyalty.
 Medallia Experience Cloud helps companies learn customer feedback.
-Customers can use the application to understand multi-channel customer feedback such as emails, in-app surveys and social media.
-Medallia collects feedback to produce comprehensive reports and displays that can enhance customer experience.
+Customers can use the application to understand multi-channel customer feedback, such as emails, in-app surveys, and social media.
+Medallia collects feedback to produce comprehensive reports and displays that can enhance the customer experience.

 This startup, based in Carpinteria, California, offers cloud-based construction management software offering a unifying solution for projects with a wide range of moving parts.
-Building can be a very unpredictable task, as something can always go wrong.
+The building can be a very unpredictable task, as something can always go wrong.
 Whether it’s delaying deliveries, equipment issues, work shortages, or changing plans.
-Procore connects people, devices and applications via a unified platform to help builders deliver safe, budgetary and timely risk management.
+Procore connects people, devices, and applications via a unified platform to help builders deliver safe, budgetary, and timely risk management.
 Procore has over 5,000 customers in 100 countries.
-And, as one-of-a-kind solution, it seems to lead the construction industry.
+And, as a one-of-a-kind solution, it seems to lead the construction industry.

-Rubrik, who claims to be the cloud data management market leader, handles data backup, retrieval, archiving, search, analytics, replication and compliance in hybrid cloud environments.
-Although it was only three years old, Rubrik has accumulated a huge amount of funding and a wide range of honors.
-For example it won Best of Show and the Gold Data Protection Award at VMworld in 2017, and in its Magic Quadrant report on datacenter backup and recovery solutions, Gartner called it a “Visionary.”
+Rubrik, who claims to be the cloud data management market leader, handles data backup, retrieval, archiving, search, analytics, replication, and compliance in hybrid cloud environments.
+Although it was only three years old, Rubrik has accumulated a vast amount of funding and a wide range of honors.
+For example, it won Best of Show and the Gold Data Protection Award at VMworld in 2017, and in its Magic Quadrant report on data center backup and recovery solutions, Gartner called it a “Visionary.”

-In today’s highly interconnected business world, companies need not only worry about safeguarding their own environment, they also need to be sure to protect their partners and suppliers’ networks.
-SecurityScorecord provides cloud-based software to evaluate any company’s security position and ratings, A-F. Organizations can use it to evaluate themselves or companies they want to do business with.
-SecurityScorecard customers are McDonalds, Pepsi, Intuit, SallieMae, Symantec, etc.
+In today’s highly interconnected business world, companies need not only worry about safeguarding their own environment, but they also need to be sure to protect their partners and suppliers’ networks.
+SecurityScorecord provides cloud-based software to evaluate any company’s security position and ratings, A-F. Organizations can use it to assess themselves or companies they want to do business with.
+SecurityScorecard customers are McDonald’s, Pepsi, Intuit, SallieMae, Symantec, etc.

 Snowflake provides data warehouse-as – a-service for $3.5 billion.
 Software from Snowflake, which runs on AWS and Azure, allows users to save and query data from their preferred cloud storage so that patterns and trends can be studied in these data.
-The data stored in snowflake can be used in a range of applications, allowing users to work efficiently on small portions of huge data.
-Snowflake is welcomed by different companies, as it offers users efficient data handling at an impressive pay-by-second subscription, which greatly reduces costs.
+The data stored in Snowflake can be used in a range of applications, allowing users to work efficiently on small portions of massive data.
+Snowflake is welcomed by different companies, as it offers users efficient data handling at an impressive pay-by-second subscription, which significantly reduces costs.

 This cloud-based FinTech company, valued at $20bn, allows small businesses to accept online payment by providing a seven-line code that can be integrated into company websites for free.
-Stripe handles all the processes that seem intimidating and restrict small businesses from doing business over the internet.
-San Francisco-based start-up reduces each transaction by 2.9%, helping to raise revenue.
-It helps businesses of any scale make full use of the Internet’s unlimited power through payment fraud and various security standards.
+Stripe handles all the processes that seem intimidating and restrict small businesses from doing business over the Internet.
+San Francisco-based startup reduces each transaction by 2.9%, helping to raise revenue.
+It allows companies of any scale to make full use of the Internet’s unlimited power through payment fraud and various security standards.

-Sysdig describes its product as a “container intelligence program” offering “the first unified approach to container safety, monitoring and forensics.”
-It has two key products: Sysdig Monitor for Docker Security and Performance Monitoring and Sysdig Secure for identifying, blocking and analyzing unregistered activities in containerized environments.
+Sysdig describes its product as a “container intelligence program” offering “the first unified approach to container safety, monitoring, and forensics.”
+It has two essential products: Sysdig Monitor for Docker Security and Performance Monitoring and Sysdig Secure for identifying, blocking, and analyzing unregistered activities in containerized environments.

 Zoom Video Communications

-Zoom is a cloud-based communication platform for boards, conferences, huddles and training centers.
+Zoom is a cloud-based communication platform for boards, conferences, huddles, and training centers.
 Schools can also use zoom to connect students by working together in groups.
-Zoom lets users share audio, video and wireless content.
+Zoom lets users share audio, video, and wireless content.
 Zoom plans to be released this year.
-It raised $145 million in capital by this date.
+It raised $145 million in the capital by this date.
 It seems to go right with customers like Uber and GoDaddy.